 In September 2016 Howard Civil Engineering returned to the University of York, this time to support Interserve in their £17 million contract to design and build a three-storey development at the University of York’s Campus East.
-It is our fifth visit to the campus having worked with BAM, Vinci and McAlpine on the site previously over the last 6 years
+It is our fifth visit to the campus having worked with BAM, VINCI Construction and Sir Robert McAlpine on the site previously over the last 6 years.

 The new building will be used by the University’s International Pathway College (IPC), as well as providing additional teaching space for Campus East.
 The International Pathway College, a joint venture between the University of York and Kaplan, provides academic preparation programmes for international students prior to them progressing to their undergraduate and postgraduate studies within the University.